 There are many anecdotes of Southwest Airlines’ legendary customer service.
-Here’s yet another one, but this time my experience left me with a realization.
+Here’s yet another one, but this time I was left with a deep realization.

 It’s an evening flight from LAS to SFO.
 Most people on board are surely going back home (it’s a weekend flight from Vegas after all!), and can’t wait to call it a day.
 The flight has already been delayed 45 minutes when we finally board.
 As we wait to take off, minutes turn into, well, more minutes.

 At this point the aforementioned legendary Southwest customer service kicks in.
 One of the cabin crew gets on the loudspeaker and explains (with the expected dose of humor) the cause of the delay and how much longer it might take, also mentioning that it wasn’t Southwest’s fault.